Relational tactics & con-art

 a. only in this way the work may lay bare the mechanics behind its hosting system

-b. so that the audience are given the possibility to refelct on the work and the mecnanics of its hosting system
+b. so that the audience are given the possibility to reflect on the work and the mechanics of its hosting system

 c. (in other words) in order for the work to become art and for the artist to take responsibility

-May we apply (and derive inspiration from, even ?) the notion ofprocedural rhetorics (Ian Bogost) on these kinds of works to understand their perceptional mechanics ?
+May we apply (and derive inspiration from, even ?) the notion ofprocedural rhetoric (Ian Bogost) on these kinds of works to understand their perceptional mechanics ?
 I hope to get back to that.

 Examples

 Not all these works are clearly con-art.
-But they all funcion around tension in the understanding of the artistic contract.
+But they all function around tension in the understanding of the artistic contract.
 We (DT-IDUM3&4&5) have been discussing the following works and interventions:

 Christoph Schlingensief: Ausländer Raus A clear example of con-art.
 When discussing Ausländer Raus at the Schlingensief exhibition in Utrecht we arrived at the folling hypothesis: Artist that make con-artistic interventions, have messianistic tendencies in their personalities.